 This is a continuation study of functional harmony through analysis and part writing, sight-singing, and ear training.
 A continuation of Music Theory I and II, this course emphasizes the seventh chords, altered chords and the chords of the augmented sixth.
-This study includes harmonic and formal analysis and partwriting procedures, modern compositional practices, sight-read melodies containing modulation and more complex rhythmic patterns.
+This study includes harmonic and formal analysis and part-writing procedures, modern compositional practices, sight-read melodies containing modulation and more complex rhythmic patterns.
 Students learn to play chord progressions using all types of triads and seventh chords.
 Meets six hours each week.
 Prerequisites: MUS 1214 and MUS 1224 with a grade of "C" of higher.
-5 hours lecture, 1 hour lab.
+3 hours lecture, 3 hours lab.